-The rows in the foreground are covered in “remay”.
-A fabric that helps protect the seedlings, in this case lettuce, from frost.
+The rows in the foreground are covered in “remay” tunnels that protect crops, in this case lettuce seedlings, from frost.
 The rows to the right in the middle field are planted with cauliflower, while the rows on the left, being sprinkled, are planted with radishes and Japanese turnips.

-The more mature cauliflower plants were sprinkled the evening before since the water remaining on the leaves helps protect the plants by absorbing the cold and creating an insulating blanket of ice on the plants keeping their temperature from falling too low.
+More mature cauliflower plants were sprinkled the evening before since water remaining on the leaves protects the plants by absorbing cold, creating an insulating blanket of ice crystals which keeps the plant’s temperature from falling too low.

 This close-up, and the one below, of the cauliflower leaves shows the patterns the frost creates.

-The cold weather slows plant growth down, and the plants create more sugars, which freeze at lower temps, to protect themselves.
+The cold weather slows growth and the plants create more sugars, which freeze at lower temps, to protect themselves.
 This is why winter veggies often taste sweeter than summer ones.

 It got cold enough to freeze some standing water in a low patch of the road.